maranomynet/mithril-mu/README.md

     }
     ```

- 2. A Transformation function may return a value other than `undefined`, which instantly replaces the original virtual element, and no further processing is performed.
+ 2. A Transformation function may return a value other than `undefined`, which instantly replaces the original virtual node, and no further processing is performed.
 (See [discussion][4].)
-Thus you should avoid writing transformations that cause immediate side-effects outside the virtual-element itself or its `attrs`, as the virtual-element might never land in the DOM, or have it's `onunload` called.
+Thus you should avoid writing transformations that cause immediate side-effects outside the virtual-node itself or its `attrs`, as the original virtual-node might never land in the DOM, or have it's `onremove` called.

 [4]: https://github.com/barneycarroll/mattr/issues/2

 ##  Utilities:

   * **`µ.transform( vnode )`** <br/>
-    Performs post-hoc attr transformation, and DOM Level 2 binding on existing vnodes.
+    Performs post-hoc attr transformation on an existing vnode.

     ```js
-    var vanillaElm = m('p', { ontransitionend:myFunc }, 'Content');
+    var vanillaVnode = m('p', { ontransitionend:myFunc }, 'Content');
-    var shinyElm = µ.transform( vanillaElm );
+    var shinyVnode = µ.transform( vanillaVnode );
     ```